wazuh/wazuh-documentation/source/learning-wazuh/cloudtrail.rst

 purposes, AWS provides CloudTrail, a rich facility for establishing an audit trail of all such events.

 Wazuh natively supports the collection and analysis of CloudTrail logs.
-In this lab we will enable CloudTrail in our Wazuh AWS lab environment, configure Wazuh to ingest these logs, and craft a couple of custom rules to ale rt on successful off-hours logins to your AWS Management Console.
+In this lab we will enable CloudTrail in our Wazuh AWS lab environment, configure Wazuh to ingest these logs, and craft a couple of custom rules to alert on successful off-hours logins to your AWS Management
+Console.

 Create the trail